flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 - Support for marking waypoints as overfly in the F-PLN page
 - Realistic ND rendering based on IRL hardware and software architecture
 - Fixes for performance issues over long flights
+- Initial implementation of the Traffic Alert and Collision Avoidance System (TCAS)

 See [List of Leg Types ](../../pilots-corner/advanced-guides/flight-planning/leg-types.md)